Frequently Asked Questions (FAQs) about

-- Provides disposition authority for agencies who implement a Capstone approach as outlined in NARA Bulletin 2013-02: Guidance on a New Approach to Managing Email Records [Capstone]; and
+- Provides disposition authority for email records managed by those agencies who wish to adopt a role-based (Capstone) approach as outlined in NARA Bulletin 2013-02: Guidance on a New Approach to Managing Email Records [Capstone].

-2. From whom may I request more information about this schedule?
+2. Who should I contact for more information about this schedule?

 You may contact NARA’s General Records Schedules Team at GRS_Team@nara.gov with questions about this schedule.